mdtalhamohsin/mdtalhamohsin.github.io/_pages/about.md

 ---
 My research interests lie at the intersection of healthcare operations management, stochastic decision systems, and data-driven analytics.
 Broadly, I study how analytical models, optimization methods, and AI-enabled decision support can improve operational decision-making in complex healthcare systems where capacity constraints, evolving patient conditions, and resource limitations interact dynamically over time.
 My work focuses on developing decision frameworks that integrate predictive information with operational policies to improve patient flow, resource allocation, and treatment decisions under uncertainty.
 I am particularly interested in sequential decision-making, dynamic resource allocation, and the design of operational policies that balance efficiency, quality of care, and system resilience in time-sensitive healthcare environments such as intensive care units and emergency departments.

-I have completed an M.Sc. in Business Analytics from The University of Tulsa and a Bachelor of Business Administration (BBA) from University of Dhaka.
+I earned an M.Sc. in Business Analytics from **The University of Tulsa** under the supervision of [Dr. Ismail Abdulrashid](https://utulsa.edu/people/ismail-abdulrashid/) and [Dr. Wen-Chyuan Chiang](https://utulsa.edu/people/wen-chyuan-chiang/).

 My Erdős number is 4 through the collaboration chain: